 Please click through the menu on the left of this page to access information.

-To confirm that you will be presenting, please go to the speaker-specific registration page to register as a speaker by Friday, February 21.
-If you are not registered by February 21, there is a possibility that your speaking slot will be replaced by one on our waiting list so please do so promptly.
+To confirm that you will be presenting, please go to the speaker-specific registration page to register as a speaker.
+If you are not registered by Monday, June 1, there is a possibility that your speaking slot will be replaced by one on our waiting list so please do so promptly.
 If you previously purchased your registration, please email Nanci Lancaster and she will get your registration updated and any refunds processed.